What are the Different Types of Lighting for Film

 The Negatives of LED Lighting

-Westcott has created flexible light mats that have full RGBW control and have a wide assortment of options available to increase the usability of the lights.
+Westcott has created the Flex Cine RGBW lights, flexible light mats that have full RGBW control and have a wide assortment of options available to increase the usability of the lights.

 They produce a Kino-style housing that can turn the fixtures into flat panel Kino-style lights